glmack/music_reviews/README.md

 - If the same person does the review, does he/she score genres differently, in particular, 'metal' and 'jazz' genres?
 - Looking at the scores produced by one author, are they different from the average scores given by the total of aythors?
 That, is any of the authors biased?

 To answer these questions we used Student t-test as well as a z-test to produce p-value necessary to reject or accept null hypothesis.
 Chosen level of confidence was 95%.
-The reason to choose this level is that we wanted to leave a reasonable margin of error to optimize for:
+The reason to choose this level is that we wanted to leave a reasonable margin considering:

-a) subjective nature of reviewing music albums (there are no fixed guidelinies on how to evaluate music, thus, we cannot make a confidence interval too high)
+- Subjective nature of reviewing music albums (thus, we cannot make a confidence interval too high)

-b) we wanted to be reasonably certain in our evaluations
+- We wanted to be reasonably certain in our evaluations

 To peform t-test and z-test we assumed that data is: